How to play Black Ops Cold War Zombies for free on PC & console - Dexerto

 — Call of Duty (@CallofDuty) January 11, 2021

-According to Activision, fans who don’t have the game will be getting free access to the game’s Zombies mode, from January 14 to January 21, 2021.
-The best part is that fans will have access to two separate modes during the free weekend: the standard Die Maschine experience and the new mode Cranked.
+- Open up your system, download the contents, and begin fighting the undead

-PlayStation players will also get access to Onslaught, a mode exclusive to the platform which allows two players to fight rounds of the undead on multiplayer maps.
+As an added bonus, PlayStation players also get access to Onslaught, a mode exclusive to the platform which allows two players to fight rounds of the undead on multiplayer maps.